wiz0u/WTelegramClient/README.md

 ## _Telegram Client API library written 100% in C# and .NET_

+**THIS IS A FORK OF `WTelegramClient` ALL CREDITS GO TO https://github.com/wiz0u/WTelegramClient**

+This library differences from WTelegramClient only in one thing - no session encryption.
+If you need your session to be enrypted - implement encryption yourself or just use WTelegramClient

 This library allows you to connect to Telegram and control a user programmatically (or a bot, but [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot) is much easier for that).
 All the Telegram Client APIs (MTProto) are supported so you can do everything the user could do with a full Telegram GUI client.